19bufordcarl/CarlRPG/Myth & Shadow/Game Procedures/Combat/Maneuver.md

 	- *No giving skeletons billions of gold coins.*
 - Maneuver effects can use items that are not part of the actual [Attack](Attack.md).
 	- *Shackling an enemy is a great example of this!*
-- The GM should adjudicate the NPCs choice of effect as if they were that NPC.
+- The GM should adjudicate the NPC's choice of effect as if they were that NPC.
 	- *Dying sucks.
 Getting [Restrained](../Conditions/Restrained.md) is better than almost dying.*
-- If using a skill to force a check, the player needs to have a good narrative explanation of how they are going to effectively perform this maneuver for it to work.